-The project "Building Resilience Together to Face Climate Change and Variability in Western Honduras," financed by the Adaptation Fund, aims to strengthen governance, adaptability, and resilience to climate variability and change in the mountain communities of Santa Barbara and the Lake Yojoa Sub-basin in the communities of five municipalities, four in the Santa Barbara Region: Concepción Sur, Las Vegas, Gualala and Santa Bárbara and one in Lake Yojoa: Santa Cruz de Yojoa located in the department of Cortés.
+The project "Building Resilience Together to Face Climate Change and Variability in Western Honduras," funded by the Adaptation Fund, focuses on strengthening governance, adaptability, and resilience to climate variability and change.
+Targeting the Santa Barbara region and the Lake Yojoa Sub-basin, the project covers five municipalities: Concepción Sur, Las Vegas, Gualala, and Santa Bárbara in Santa Barbara, and Santa Cruz de Yojoa in Cortés.

-The project consists of three key components and employs a holistic approach to address the multifaceted challenges of climate change.
-The first component, territorial planning, focuses on a participatory process to create the enabling conditions for improved governance and adaptive action.
+The project is structured around three key components, using a holistic approach to address the multifaceted challenges of climate change.
+The first component, territorial planning, focuses on a participatory process to create the conditions for improved governance and adaptive action.
 It encourages collaboration between public, private, and civil society actors and emphasizes the development of an early warning system to provide reliable local information for decision-making.
-Harmonizing with national climate change legislation is essential to effectively incorporating planning results into local and subnational frameworks.
+Alignment with national climate change legislation is essential to effectively integrat planning results into local and subnational frameworks.

-The second component is climate-smart agricultural practices and systems, which advocates adopting diversified and climate-smart agrifood systems.
-CSA integrates economic, social, and environmental dimensions, addressing the challenges of climate change and variability.
-By sustainably increasing agricultural productivity, adapting to climate change, and reducing greenhouse gas emissions, this component aims to increase the resilience of agricultural livelihoods.
-It underscores the importance of strategic investments in managing climate risks, planning for adaptive transitions, and capitalizing on mitigation opportunities.
+The second component focuses on climate-smart agricultural practices and systems, promoting the adoption of diversified, climate-resilient agrifood systems.
+Climate-smart agriculture (CSA) integrates economic, social, and environmental dimensions to tackle the challenges posed by climate change and variability.
+By sustainably increasing productivity, adapting to climate change, and reducing greenhouse gas emissions, this component aims to enhance the resilience of agricultural livelihoods.
+It emphasizes the importance of strategic investments in managing climate risks, planning for adaptive transitions, and seizing mitigation opportunities.

-Knowledge management and learning is the third component focused on improving understanding and knowledge about climate variability and adaptation processes.
-Through a comprehensive educational program employing formal and non-formal approaches, the project aims to equip communities, public actors, and social organizations with the knowledge necessary for effective action and resilience.
-The target audiences are the general population, community leaders, public officials, and civil society organizations.
+Knowledge management and learning is the third component, focused on enhancing understanding of climate variability and adaptation processes.
+Through a comprehensive educational program utilizing both formal and non-formal approaches, the project aims to equip communities, public actors, and social organizations with the knowledge needed for effective action and resilience.
+The target audiences include the general population, community leaders, public officials, and civil society organizations.

-In line with the objectives of the Adaptation Fund, the project recognizes the fragility and dispersion of government institutions in Honduras.
-It stresses the need for the correct application of existing legal instruments.
-The project emphasizes the fundamental role of financial resources in ensuring the sustainability of adaptation efforts at the local level over time.
+In alignment with the Adaptation Fund's objectives, the project acknowledges the fragility and dispersion of government institutions in Honduras.
+It highlights the need for the proper application of existing legal instruments.
+Additionally, the project emphasizes the fundamental role of financial resources in sustaining adaptation efforts at the local level over time.
 Through its multifaceted approach, the project aims to create lasting positive impacts, reduce vulnerabilities, and build a resilient foundation for these mountain communities.

-The Adaptation Fund operates with a Gender Policy that shapes the commitment to foster inclusiveness and gender equality.
-The Fund aims to provide equal opportunities for women and men to strengthen their agency, enhance resilience, and address differentiated vulnerabilities to climate change impacts and interconnected challenges.
-This commitment goes beyond avoiding harm, as the Fund seeks to address existing power imbalances and gender gaps throughout the project/program cycle.
-The ultimate goal is to ensure that funded activities are gender-sensitive and contribute to broader positive impacts.
+The Adaptation Fund operates under a Gender Policy that shapes its commitment to foster inclusiveness and gender equality.
+The Fund aims to provide equal opportunities for women and men to strengthen their agency, enhance resilience and address the unique vulnerabilities they face due to climate change and related challenge.
+This commitment goes beyond merely avoiding harm; the Fund